tushargit/edx_Activity/adding_extrafields_registration_page.md

 **NOTE:**

-**The  migrate command (sudo -u www-data /edx/bin/python.edxapp ./manage.py lms syncdb --migrate --settings aws) may not work so one can **

-**manually add the fields by using the 5th step,and after that the userdata can be inserted **
+**The migrate command (sudo -u www-data /edx/bin/python.edxapp ./manage.py lms syncdb --migrate --settings aws) may not work so one can manually add the fields by using the 5th step,andafter that the data can be inserted into the columns created**